Pamela Shifman

 Pamela has an extensive track record of building organizations, teams, and strategies that advance justice, strengthen democracy, build power, and unleash potential.
 Whether as an executive director, lawyer, educator, strategic advisor, or social justice funder, her work has common roots: a deep commitment to racial, gender, and economic justice and an unshakable belief that those most impacted by injustice are the experts of their lives.

-Beginning in 2008, Pamela spent 12 years shaping the work of the NoVo Foundation, one of the country’s largest progressive foundations, where she served as Director of NoVo’s Initiatives for Girls and Women before becoming the organization’s Executive Director.
-As the Executive Director, she oversaw a grantmaking budget of up to $200 million annually, grew the infrastructure of the organization, and cultivated a supportive and creative culture based in anti-racist and feminist principals.
+Prior to the DA, Pamela spent 12 years shaping the work of the NoVo Foundation, one of the country’s largest progressive foundations, where she served as Director of NoVo’s Initiatives for Girls and Women before becoming the organization’s Executive Director.
+She oversaw a grantmaking budget of up to $200 million annually, grew the infrastructure of the organization, and cultivated a supportive and creative culture based in anti-racist and feminist principles.
+The result was a set of historic initiatives, from Grantmakers for Girls of Color, a landmark effort to increase funding for girls of color; to the Collective Future Fund, an unprecedented collaboration to end gender-based violence; to Radical Hope, a bold initiative to resource responses to rising authoritarianism after the 2016 U.S. election.

 Pamela joined the NoVo Foundation from the UNICEF headquarters, where she led the organization’s efforts to end gender-based violence, especially in conflict-affected settings.
 Prior to joining the United Nations, Pamela served as Co-Executive Director of the international women’s rights organization Equality Now, and as a Program Coordinator for the Open Society Institute Network Women’s Program.